aksommerville/egg2/README.md

 ## TODO

-- [x] Major changes.
-- - [x] Web: Touch input, on-screen gamepad.
-- - - Where do we stand so far? `make demo-serve-public`, `GET http://192.168.1.82:8080` from a phone, it loads and appears to be working, but of course no input.
-No rotation either.
-- - - The touch device shouldn't participate in incfg or mapping; those only take source devices to Egg's Generic Gamepad, and the Touch Device will expose like that in any case.
-- - - We can test from the PC, we shouldn't actually need `make demo-serve-public` or the phone until it's close to ready.
-- - - [x] How to detect whether touch input is warranted? `navigator.maxTouchPoints`, it even updates in Desktop Chrome when you toggle the Mobile Simulator.
 - [ ] Audio
-- - [ ] Synth: We need better insight into memory usage, and maybe some mitigations at runtime, like evicting sounds not currently in use, or forcing a terminating song off.
+- - [x] Synth: We need better insight into memory usage, and maybe some mitigations at runtime, like evicting sounds not currently in use, or forcing a terminating song off.
+- - - Added a cudgel at synth_stdlib that can uncomment on demand to show web memory usage in words.
+Demo currently tops out around 1.4 MB.
+- - - There was a typo in synth_stdlib causing us to ignore 15/16 of our available memory.
+Fixed that, and I don't think we'll see synth memory problems again.
 - - [ ] Redefine `EGG_PREF_MUSIC` and `EGG_PREF_SOUND` as trims in 0..99.
 - - [ ] SongEditor: Ensure we can receive natural EAU files, save them as EAU, and also use EAU rather than MIDI for ones that started blank.
 - - [ ] Demo sounds are still in the old format.